AdaCore/gnatstudio/docs/users_guide/debugging.rst

 It is possible to access advanced breakpoint characteristics for a given breakpoint.
 First, select a breakpoint in the list.
-Then, click on the *Advanced* button, which will display a new dialog window.
+Then, click on the :guilabel:`Advanced` button, which will display a new dialog window.
 You can specify commands to run automatically after a breakpoint is hit, or specify how many times a selected breakpoint will be ignored.
 If running VxWorks AE, you can also change the Scope and Action settings for breakpoints.

-.. index:: screen shot
 .. image:: bp-advanced.jpg

+.. index:: VxWorks AE

 Scope/Action Settings for VxWorks AE
 ------------------------------------

-.. index:: VxWorks AE

 In VxWorks AE breakpoints have two extra properties:

 * Scope:
-  .. index:: scope

   which task(s) can hit a given breakpoint.
 Possible Scope values are:

   * task:
-    .. index:: task

     the breakpoint can only be hit by the task that was active when the breakpoint was set.
 If the breakpoint is set before the program is run, the breakpoint will affect the environment task